biomedia-mira/drop2/README.md

 Note, *drop2* is implemented with the intention of making image registration easy-to-use.
 Some internal optimization parameters are hard-coded and cannot be changed via command line arguments.
 Run `./dropreg -h` to see a list of arguments.

+IMPORTANT: *drop2* uses the image position and orientation information from the image headers.
+This information is used to create the initial (identity) transformation.
+The estimated transformation is thus the residual transformation that is required to align the images after taking the internal image transformations into account.
+This is essential for registering images acquired in the same session (e.g., different MR sequences, pre- and post-contrast, etc.) where the internal transformations typically already pre-align the images very well (and remaining misalignment may come from patient motion or breathing).

+When images from different sessions or different patients are to be registered, the internal transformations stored in the image headers are meaningless and an initialization such as center of mass alignment (see below) is required to obtain a rough pre-alignment.

 ### Command line arguments

 #### General arguments